-To achieve best practice in community engagement, the engagement methods and sequence needs to be tailored to the specific requirements of the project.
+To achieve best practice in community engagement, the engagement methods and sequence which form the engagement plan needs to be tailored to the specific requirements of the project.
 The following table outlines the process involved and seeks to meet each of the guiding principles identified within Section 2 of this Policy.